AmmonAyisiMensah/Setup-Qt-Static/README.md

 # Qt Static Build Script

-This repository provides a Bash script to **statically build Qt 6.5.4** from source on Linux, but other version may also be used supported.
+This repository provides a Bash script to **statically build Qt 6.5.4** from source on Linux, but an other version may also be used.
 The script automates the installation of dependencies, cloning the Qt source code, configuring, building, and installing both **Release** and **Debug** versions.

 ## Features